9 natural remedies for urinary incontinence

 • Pumpkin seed oil might strengthen pelvic floor muscles, potentially improving control.

-While these natural remedies for incontinence can be appealing, it's crucial to approach them carefully.
+💡 A word of caution: While these natural remedies for incontinence can be appealing, it's crucial to approach them carefully.
 Herbal supplements aren't regulated by the FDA and may interact with medications (7).

 Always consult a healthcare provider before trying any new treatment.
 For a tech-savvy approach to pelvic floor strengthening, consider an FDA-cleared solution such as Perifit's Kegel exercisers with biofeedback, designed to complement your journey to better bladder control.